cocos/cocos-docs/en/cocos-service/agc-crash.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/agc-crash.html).

 # Crash (AppGallery Connect) Quick Start

 [Crash](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-crash-introduction) Service of AppGallery Connect is a lightweight crash analysis service, in which Huawei provides a Crash SDK that can be quickly integrated into your app, **without the need for coding**.